TEN-framework/TEN-Agent/markdowns/tutorials/extension-tutorial-go.md

 Message handling functions:

 - OnCmd/OnData/OnImageFrame/OnPcmFrame: Callback functions for receiving four types of messages.
-The message types in ASTRA can be referred to as `message type and name`.
+The message types in ASTRA can be referred to as [message-type-and-name](../message-type-and-name.md)

 For the implementation of the extension, you may only need to focus on a subset of message types.
 To facilitate implementation, ASTRA provides a default `DefaultExtension`.
 Developers have two options: either directly implement the `rtego.Extension` interface or embed `DefaultExtension` and override the necessary methods.